Tanish018/SkillProbe/README.md

 ## License 📄

-This project is open source and available under the ISC License.
+This project is open source.

 ## Support 💬